-Foreign exchange gains (losses) decreased by \$0.6 million to a gain of approximately \$0.3 million for the year ended December 31, 2016 compared to a loss of approximately \$0.4 million for the year ended December 31, 2015.
-Foreign exchange gains and losses are reported in the consolidated statement of operations as a separate line item within other income (expense).
+Foreign exchange gains (losses) decreased by \$0.3 million to a loss of approximately \$39,000 for the year ended December 31, 2017 compared to a gain of approximately \$0.3 million for the year ended December 31, 2016.
 The announcement in June 2016 of the referendum of the United Kingdom's Membership of the European Union, or Brexit, advising for the exit of the United Kingdom from the European Union caused significant volatility in currency exchange rate fluctuations that resulted in the strengthening of the U.S. dollar against foreign currencies in which we conduct business, primarily the Euro and British Pound.
 The significant currency exchange rate fluctuations of the U.S. dollar relative to other currencies may adversely affect our results of operations.

 We have a number of intercompany loans in place between our parent company based in New Jersey and our subsidiary based in Scotland.
 The intercompany loans outstanding are not expected to be repaid in the foreseeable future and the nature of the funding advanced is of a long-term investment nature.
 Therefore, all unrealized foreign exchange gains or losses arising on the intercompany loans are recognized in other comprehensive income until repayment of the intercompany loan becomes foreseeable.
-Unfavorable unrealized foreign exchange movements related to intercompany loans resulted in a loss of \$27.4 million for the year ended December 31, 2016 and a loss of \$6.5 million for the year ended December 31, 2015.
+Favorable unrealized foreign exchange movements related to intercompany loans resulted in a gain of \$14.6 million for the year ended December 31, 2017 and an unfavorable unrealized foreign exchange movement resulted in a loss of \$27.4 million for the year ended December 31, 2016.